 Living Donation FAQ

 The kidney is the most commonly transplanted organ from a living donor.
 One entire kidney is removed and transplanted.
 Living liver donation, where a segment of the donor’s liver is transplanted, occurs less often, and the donor is usually related to the recipient.
+A few living donor uterus transplants have been performed as part of clinical trails.
 Also, in rare cases, a segment of organs such as lung, intestine or pancreas can be transplanted from a living donor.

 Data shows that a living donor kidney not only functions better, but it lasts longer and has a reduced risk of rejection.